Collabios Logo

 Types of UGC Content Brands Should Know About

 Product reviews and testimonials: The most straightforward form of UGC.
 A real person talking about their experience with your product.
 These work exceptionally well in paid social ads and on product pages where purchase intent is already high.
-Authenticity is paramount — scripted testimonials are easy to spot and counterproductive.
+Authenticity is critical — scripted testimonials are easy to spot and counterproductive.

 Unboxing and first impression videos: The moment of discovery creates genuine excitement that viewers find compelling.
 These videos perform well on TikTok and Instagram Reels, and brands repurpose them heavily in paid campaigns targeting top-of-funnel audiences.